vincnardelli/seai/seai_lab2.md

     ## [1] "data.frame"

-A `data.frame` is an analog of a matrix which can contains a differenc class of object for each column.
+A `data.frame` is an analog of a matrix which can contains a difference classes of objects for each column.
 It is the perfect class to store the data which we commonly use for our analysis.

     dim(mtcars)